awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 ![\[Setting capacity for an Aurora MySQL Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-capacity.png)

 You can also enable the Data API for your Aurora MySQL Serverless DB cluster\.
 Select the **Data API** checkbox in the **Connectivity** section of the Create database page\.
-See [Using the Data API for Aurora Serverless](data-api.md) for more information about the Data API\.
+To learn more about the Data API, see [Using the Data API for Aurora Serverless](data-api.md)\.

 ### Example for Aurora PostgreSQL<a name="aurora-serverless.create.console.PostgreSQL"></a>